 Define scheduled jobs in Windows PowerShell

-Scheduled jobs are a useful combination of Windows PowerShell background jobs and Windows Task Scheduler tasks.
-Similar to the latter, scheduled jobs are saved to disk.
-You can review and manage Windows PowerShell scheduled jobs in the Task Scheduler, enabling and disabling tasks or simply running the scheduled job.
-You can even use the scheduled job:
+Scheduled jobs combine Windows PowerShell background jobs and Windows Task Scheduler tasks.
+Like Task Scheduler tasks, scheduled jobs are saved to disk.
+Review and manage Windows PowerShell scheduled jobs in the Task Scheduler, enabling and disabling tasks or running the scheduled job.
+You can also use a scheduled job:

-• To establish a one-time schedule or periodic schedule for starting jobs.
+- To establish a one-time or periodic schedule for starting jobs.

 Windows PowerShell saves the results of scheduled jobs to disk and creates a running log of job output.
-Scheduled jobs have a customized set of commands that you can use to manage them.
-You can use these commands to create, edit, manage, disable, and re-enable scheduled jobs, job triggers, and job options.
+Scheduled jobs include a customized set of commands for creating, editing, disabling, and re-enabling scheduled jobs, job triggers, and job options.

 To create a scheduled job, use the scheduled job commands.
-Note that anything created in Task Scheduler is considered a scheduled task even if it's in the Microsoft\Windows\PowerShell\ScheduledJobs path in the Task Scheduler.
+Anything created in Task Scheduler is considered a scheduled task, even if it's in the Microsoft\Windows\PowerShell\ScheduledJobs path.
 After you create a scheduled job, review and manage it in the Task Scheduler by selecting a scheduled job to:

-• Review the job instances that have already been run on the History tab.
+- Review completed job instances on the History tab.

 Note